Project-Bradnails/Bradnails/Software/extranotes.md

 - Once you see that, click extract then choose a destination.
 The destination is where the unpacked files will be deposited.
 After unpacking you will have a file folder.

-- Note: Originally an anonymous user probided us with a screenshot for the 7z demonstration.
+- Note: Originally an anonymous user provided us with a screenshot for the 7z demonstration.
 They asked for the image to be removed and to note that they are not at all a Bradnails developer or contributor and simply was returning a favor.

 ## GEFORCE NOW
 -NOTE: You cannot be on your school wifi or else GeForce NOW cannot connect.
 If you are at school, connect to a hotspot on your phone.